 NOTE: Teams must consider and identify the least restrictive support for students.
-CPS staff should utilize the Guiding Questions to Support Justification and Determination of Paraprofessional Support to identify the least restrictive support.
-When considering SECA support for behavior, the team should STRONGLY consider an FBA/BIP.
+CPS staff utilize the Guiding Questions to Support Justification and Determination of Paraprofessional Support to identify the least restrictive support.
+When considering paraprofessional support for behavior, the team must STRONGLY consider an FBA/BIP.